chrokh/toow-old/chapters/types-over-tests.md

 %## Examples

 % - Phone numbers over strings.
+Not just state, it's also about operations.
+Strings support concatenation, phone numbers do not.
 % - Nullable reference types and warnings as errors.

 %- The vowel that you stick between consonants in Robber's language is a great example.
 Wrap it in a class and define an automatic type conversion between that type and char.